sarahcolbert/sibling_roh_analysis/README.md

 Instructions for defining siblings are provided by Howe et al. [here](https://github.com/LaurenceHowe/SiblingGWAS/wiki/0.1_Siblings).

 ## Pre-Step 3: Editing the config file
-To edit the config file navigate to the sibling_roh_analysis directory and add the required information to the file.
+Navigate to the sibling_roh_analysis directory and edit the config file by adding the required information.
 You can then run the config file using:  <br>
 > source ./config <br>

 ## Pre-Step 4: Input Files
 ### Genotype data
 You will need genotype data in PLINK binary format.
-The pipeline requires the input (.bed, .bim, .fam) files to satisfy the following requirements:
+The pipeline requires the input files to satisfy the following requirements:

 a) PLINK binary format (.bed .bim .fam) files.

-The first two columns must contain family IDs (FID) and individual IDs (IIDs).
-FIDs should be common between siblings (but unique between sets of siblings) and IIDs should be unique for each individual.
+b) The first two columns must contain family IDs (FID) and individual IDs (IIDs).

+b) FIDs should be common between siblings (but unique between sets of siblings) and IIDs should be unique for each individual.
-b) add requirements as needed.

 ### Covariate data
 A covariate file should be provided containing the following columns: